Teaching Remotely and by Mixed Modality

 - The Owl should be the default camera when you start Zoom.
 If not, you can select it in Zoom.

 - You will need to talk and move around a bit to get the Owl to "wake up."
-Sometimes it is a little slow.

 - The Owl display looks different than the webcam display.
 With the Webcams, the students saw what you pointed the webcam at.
 In contrast, the Owl displays and records a splitscreen: there is a top bar that is a panorama, and then the speakers/frequent speakers appear below and will change as people speak.